Danielle serves as the accounting director to the association and the staff liaison to the Audit, Investment, and Independents Accounting Committees.

 Ann also worked for President George W. Bush as a Presidential Writer in the White House Office of Presidential Correspondence and was then promoted to Director of Legislative Correspondence for the White House Office of Legislative Affairs.

 Susan has been with the association since 2010.
-Before joining AFSA's Congressional Affairs team in 2017, Susan served as Manager of State Government Affairs, where she monitored, analyzed, and regularly communicated with AFSA's membership on state and local priority issues and regulatory and legislative trends.
+Before joining AFSA's Congressional Affairs team, Susan served as Manager of State Government Affairs, where she monitored, analyzed, and regularly communicated with the association's membership on state and local priority issues and regulatory and legislative trends.

 Susan received a Bachelor of Arts in International Relations and Political Science from Rollins College in Winter Park, Fla.